 - Try to cut down your caffeine intake from beverages like coffee or soda.

 - Cut down on your chocolate and other sugar consumption.
-Too much of these things can lead to acid reflux and indigestion.
+Too many of these things can lead to acid reflux and indigestion.

 Avoid Unhealthy Habits